- Working remotely is pain free for most Windows 10 users, but some of them will always encounter issues.

 Because of all these reasons, in this article, we will explore some of the best methods to follow in order to fix this issue.

-How can I fix Remote Desktop error 0x104 on my PC?
+How do I fix Remote Desktop error 0x104?

 1. Check if port 3389 is open in your firewall